simondiep/minimal-react-example/README.md

 As this is a basic React example, all dependencies (babel, react) are specified in the index.html Module loading is not present for simplicity.
 React and defined components are shared on the window Object.
+As of Sept 10 2017, there is not yet support for import/require for babel-standalone.
+Use create-react-app if you will be using dependencies.